TACC-LSC/TRAINING/README.md

 Everything in this repository falls under one of two categories: `Curriculum` or `Workshops`.

-* [Curriculum](Curriculum) is the catalog of all potential course offerings.
+* [Curriculum](Curriculum) is the catalog of all potential course offerings (each one of which is actually its own *repository* ).
 Each course offering includes course objectives, instructional objectives, specific learning objectives, as well as course materials such as powerpoint slides, notes, and tar balls of hands-on activities.
-* [Workshops](Workshops) are actual snapshots of past course offerings.
+* [Workshops](Workshops) are actual snapshot repositories of past course offerings.
 They are built around the objectives and materials in the `Curriculum`.
 Some `Workshops` combine objectives and materials from several courses. `Workshops` also include additional information or materials specific to the host institution and / or presenter's teaching style.

 If you are a student, look below to start exploring the [`Curriculum`](#curr) or past [`Workshops`](#work).
 If you are a contributor, jump to [Instructions](Instructions.md) for preparing and uploading new content.